Scaling Self-Supervised Speech Models Uncovers Deep Linguistic Relationships: Evidence from the Pacific Cluster: Results

 Beyond genealogy, three documented contact relationships emerge with high bootstrap confidence: (1) a Mandarin--Cantonese--Korean--Japanese cluster (100\%), reflecting Early Chinese influence across East Asia~\cite{sohn2006korean, handel2019sinography}; (2) an Iranian--Turkic group (95\%), consistent with centuries of Persian influence from Anatolia to Xinjiang~\cite{green2019persianate}; and (3) a Dravidian--Indo-Aryan cluster (96\%), aligning with the documented Dravidian substrate in South Asia~\cite{sridhar1981linguistic,sjoberg1992impact}.
 Overall, 36 of 37 branches (97.3\%) with confidence exceeding 50\% correspond to established phylogenetic or long-term contact groupings (with an Afroasiatic--Uralic cluster as the sole exception).

 The dendrogram also reveals two distinct high-level groupings within the Austronesian family, labeled as groups A and B in Figure~\ref{fig:dendro}.
 Group A (bootstrap: 82\%) comprises Austronesian languages that did not migrate through the New Guinea region, specifically the Philippine and Sundaic subgroups.
-In contrast, Group B represents a robust macro-cluster (bootstrap: 57\%) where Oceanic Austronesian languages cluster with Papuan and Australian languages, forming the broader Papuan--Oceanic--Austrailian (POA) group.
+In contrast, Group B represents a robust macro-cluster (bootstrap: 57\%) where Oceanic Austronesian languages cluster with Papuan and Australian languages, forming the broader Papuan--Oceanic--Australian (POA) group.
 Within this cluster, Oceanic languages show a particularly strong affinity with Papuan languages, grouping together at 74\% bootstrap confidence.

 This structural division reflects the historical trajectory of Austronesian expansion over multiple millennia and typological convergence toward Papuan norms in Melanesia~\cite{schapper2020linguistic, dunn2009contact}.
 These patterns parallel population genetic evidence of multi-stage migrations and local admixture across the Pacific~\cite{kayser2006melanesian, lipson2020three, nagele2025impact}.
 While prior research has focused on morphosyntactic borrowing~\cite{ross2001contact}, our results suggest this similarity extends to the acoustic domain.
-The 4K model’s extensive mingling of Oceanic languages with Papuan and Australian groups indicates it has internalized shared phonetic patterns, potentially representing an acoustic signature of regional interaction that remains difficult to resolve through the traditional Comparative Method.
+The 4K model's extensive mingling of Oceanic with Papuan and Australian groups indicates internalized shared phonetic patterns, potentially an acoustic signature of regional interaction that remains difficult to resolve through the traditional Comparative Method.

-As significantly, the association between Australian languages and Papuan languages provides some of the first linguistic evidence for a relationship that has long been conjectured based on archaeological and genetic evidence~\cite{husjahoc2007revealing,malaspinas2016genomic,silcocks2023indigenous}.
+As significantly, the association between Australian languages and Papuan languages provides some of the first acoustic signals consistent with a relationship that has long been conjectured based on archaeological and genetic evidence~\cite{husjahoc2007revealing,malaspinas2016genomic,silcocks2023indigenous}.